Jessie Fleming: Senior debut and rise to prominence (2013–19)

-2020–22: 2020 Summer Olympics
+2020 Olympic triumph

-Fleming was named part of the Canadian team for the 2020 Summer Olympics in Tokyo, participating in her second Olympic women's tournament.
-In the August 2, 2021, semi-final match with the United States, she scored the only goal via a penalty kick, resulting in a 1–0 win that sent Canada to its first ever Olympic final.
-She repeated her performance during the gold medal match, scoring on a penalty kick against Sweden.
+Fleming was named part of the Canadian team for the 2020 Summer Olympics in Tokyo, participating in her second Olympic tournament.
+The Tokyo Olympics marked a major boost in Fleming's profile when, following a quarter-final shootout win over Brazil that saw captain Sinclair miss her penalty attempt, the latter advised coach Bev Priestman that Fleming should take over as the team's designated penalty-taker in the tournament.
+In the August 2, 2021, semi-final match with the United States, Fleming scored the only goal via a penalty kick, resulting in a 1–0 win that sent Canada to its first ever Olympic final.
+Sinclair handing Fleming the ball in advance of the kick was misinterpreted by many as a spontaneous decision, rather than one agreed in advance, and was widely covered as a "passing of the torch" scenario.
+Fleming repeated her performance during the gold medal match, scoring on a penalty kick against Sweden to tie the game 1–1.
 She later scored the first goal in the shoot-out at the end of the game, which resulted in Canada winning the gold medal.